 This project is based on a holistic approach to issues related to sustainability.
 The project integrates environmental, social and economic issues into teaching, involving children and young people in the learning process, and preparing them for the future.
 Our point of departure - a holistic view on education, includes a critical place-based pedagogy that uses the community and their resources as a foundation, emphasising interdisciplinary teaching and learning, and promoting a democratic empowering educational setting.
 The aim with such a setting is to provide students with a sense of agency, and to recognise them as producers of their own knowledge.
 In addition to place-based pedagogy, our project is based on critical pedagogy which supports questioning oneself as well as relationships to power and providing the students opportunities to question and collaborate through democratic processes that include environmental encounters.
 Our viewpoint on holistic education is in keeping with UNESCO’s declaration:

 It is not enough to supply each child early in life with a store of knowledge to be drawn on from then on.
 Each individual must be equipped to seize learning opportunities throughout life, both to broaden her or his knowledge, skills and attitudes, and to adapt to a changing, complex and interdependent world (UNESCO, 1996: 85).

 In the plan for the project we had planned to hold an international conference as a multiplier event.
-This turned out to be difficult due to covid.
+This turned out to be difficult due to Covid.
 The planned on-site conference was changed to an on-line event but as society opened up again it turned out to be a hybrid version in the end.
-A hybrid version with local hubs wich we think is a more sustainable version of international conferences that should be used to meet the need to meet and the need not to travel far with fossil-fuel aided means of travel.
+A hybrid version with local hubs which we think is a more sustainable version of international conferences that should be used to satisfy the need to meet in person and the need not to travel far with fossil-fuel aided means of travel.
 The pdf describes it more.